Keycapsss/keycapsss-help-site/buildguide_en.md

 ### ZMK Studio

-With ZMK Studio you can change the keycamp without flashing a new firmware.
+With ZMK Studio you can change the keymap without flashing a new firmware.
 The pre flashed firmware has ZMK Studio enabled.

 1. Connect the centre half to your computer using a USB cable.
 2. Open the [ZMK Studio website](https://zmk.studio), or download the latest release of the [cross platform application](https://github.com/zmkfirmware/zmk-studio/releases).
-3. To unlock the keyboard, press the <kbd>studio_unlock</kbd> key _(first column, second row)_ in the `adj` layer.
+3. To unlock the keyboard, press the <kbd>studio_unlock</kbd> key *(first column, second row)* in the `adj` layer.
     To access the `adj` layer, hold the <kbd>sym</kbd> and the <kbd>num</kbd> key.
 4. Now you can change the keymap to suit your needs.
     Not all ZMK features are supported by ZMK Studio.
 More information [here](https://zmk.dev/docs/features/studio#capabilities).